miloskroulik/fffcr-strike-widget/README.md

     1. Clone the repo with command `git clone https://github.com/fightforthefuture/earth-day-live-widget.git`.
     2. Inside the project's folder, run 'npm install && npm run build'.
 A folder named 'dist' will be generated.
     3. Copy the files index.html and widget.js from dist into your site's folder.
-    4. Configure the 'iframeHost' option, as described in the section about `EARTH_DAY_LIVE_OPTIONS`.
+    4. Configure the 'iframeHost' option, as described in the section about `ZAKLIMA_LIVE_OPTIONS`.
     5. Include the widget anywhere on your site with <script src="widget.js" async></script>

-You can change the user experience and do some customization via the `EARTH_DAY_LIVE_OPTIONS` [described below](#customization-options).
+You can change the user experience and do some customization via the `ZAKLIMA_LIVE_OPTIONS` [described below](#customization-options).
 Before adding the widget make sure you have also read the [section below](#important-note-regarding-google-analytics-tracking) about Google Analytics tracking.

 If you have any problems or questions regarding the widget, please [submit an issue](https://github.com/fightforthefuture/earth-day-live-widget/issues).